tarantool/doc/doc/book/replication/repl_bootstrap.rst

 * the ``box.cfg()`` :ref:`listen <cfg_basic-listen>` parameter defines a URI
   (port 3301 in our example), on which the master can accept connections from replicas.
-* the ``box.cfg()`` :ref:`replication <cfg_replication-replication>` parameter defines the URIs at
+* the ``box.cfg()`` :ref:`replication <cfg_replication-replication>` parameter
-  which all instances in the replica set can accept connections.
+  defines the URIs at which all instances in the replica set can accept connections.
   It includes the replica's URI as well, although the replica is not a replication source right now.
+This parameter is mandatory only for master-master or full-mesh cluster setups.

   ..
 NOTE::

      For security reasons, we recommend that administrators prevent unauthorized replication sources by associating a password with every user that has a replication :ref:`role <authentication-roles>`.
-That way, the :ref:`URI <index-uri>` for ``replication`` parameter must have the long form ``username:password@host:port``.
+That way, the :ref:`URI
+     <index-uri>` for ``replication`` parameter must have the long form
+     ``username:password@host:port``.

-* the :ref:`read_only = false <cfg_basic-read_only>` parameter setting enables data-change
+* the :ref:`read_only = false <cfg_basic-read_only>` parameter setting enables
-  operations on the instance and makes the instance act as a master, not as a replica. *That is the only parameter setting in our instance files that will differ.*
+  data-change operations on the instance and makes the instance act as a master, not as a replica. *That is the only parameter setting in our instance files that will differ.*
 * the :ref:`box.once() <box-once>` function contains database initialization logic that should be executed only once during the replica set lifetime.